-This little model of a Formula 1 style race car is of course no random thing that got put there.
+This little model of a Formula 1 style race car is no random thing that got put there.

 It is of course a nod to Sega's famous arcade game "Virtua Racing".
-While it has no specified name in the arcade, it is called "Formula" in the 32X version, giving it at least something to call it.
+While it has no specified name in the arcade, it is called "Formula" in the 32X version, giving it at least something to go by.

 |The original 3D model straight out of the Virtua Racing arcade game|